-- There is a designated senior leader for championing and improving attendance (DAL) - Effective strategies are in place to deter poor punctuality - An engaging curriculum is provided and will be reviewed regularly - High quality teaching and learning is delivered throughout the school - Students are provided with appropriate support from school and partner agencies to minimise disaffection from school where ever possible; this may include working with our Family Liasion Officer, our school counsellor or other internal or external interventions - Vulnerable groups, including those with SEND or SEMH, are provided with effective support at the earliest opportunity and attendance is monitored rigorously

-- Effective partnerships are encouraged with parent/carers through regular contact and support provided - Parents/carers are kept informed of students' attendance and punctuality through the school's attendance procedures, termly progress reports, individual letters and meetings when required - Good attendance and punctuality is rewarded through regular individual student incentives, praise and rewards - Attendance and punctuality is regularly discussed with students in form time and at assemblies - Attendance and punctuality is regularly discussed with staff each week through Pastoral and Year Team meetings, and at weekly SLT/Safeguarding meetings - Attendance roles and responsibilities are clearly defined and all staff should ensure these are followed...
+- Reduce the number of pupils who are persistently absent (90% or below) or severely absent (50% or below) - Ensure an engaging curriculum is provided and will be reviewed regularly - Ensure high quality teaching and learning is delivered throughout the school - Ensure students are provided with appropriate support from school and partner agencies to minimise disaffection from school where ever possible; this may include working with our Family Liaison Officer, our school counsellor or other internal or external interventions - Ensure vulnerable groups, including those with SEND or SEMH, are provided with effective support at the earliest opportunity and attendance is monitored rigorously - Ensure effective partnerships are encouraged with parent/carers through regular contact and support provided - Ensure parents/carers are kept informed of students' attendance and punctuality through the school's attendance procedures, termly progress reports, individual letters and meetings when required - Ensure good attendance and punctuality is rewarded through regular individual student incentives, praise and rewards - Ensure attendance and punctuality is regularly discussed with students in form time and at assemblies - Ensure attendance and punctuality is regularly discussed with staff each week through Pastoral and Year Team meetings, and at weekly SLT meetings - Ensure attendance roles and responsibilities are clearly defined and all staff should ensure these are followed - Ensure a systematic approach to gathering, analysing and acting upon attendance data is in place - Ensure there is a proactive whole school approach that embeds consistency of practice. - Continue to promote effective partnerships with the Local Authority, Children's Services, School Health and other partner agencies.